apify/apify-docs/content/docs/access_rights/organization_account.md

 Next, set the organization's name and click **Convert**.

 And that's it!
-Your personal account becomes the organization and you will be logged out automatically.
+Your personal account becomes the organization, and you will be logged out automatically.
 You can now log into your new personal account with the same credentials as you are currently logged in with.
 This applies to both **password** and **OAuth** methods.

 For information on [adding members and assigning roles]({{@link access_rights/organization_account/setup.md}}), see the Setup page.